espocrm/documentation/docs/user-guide/working-time-calendar.md

 Features:

 * Week schedule (weekdays can have different schedule);
-* Working day ranges (e.g. working weekends, days with a non-standard schedule);
+* Working day exceptions (e.g. working weekends, days with a non-standard schedule);
-* Non-working day ranges (leaves, holidays, etc.).
+* Non-working day exceptions (leaves, holidays, etc.).

 Admin users and regular users that have access to the Working Time Calendar scope (via Roles) can manage working time calendars.